Car Rental and Driving in Costa Rica

 • Save the grease.
 In event that you are pulled over by the transit police, don’t sweat it.
 The best policy is to accept the ticket and turn it over to the rental company.
 Should the officer ask for payment on the spot, use your own judgment, but know that bribes only encourage corruption.
 It’s better to let the rental company apply the ticket to your bill.

 • Watch the water.
 Don’t drive on any beaches and be extremely careful when fording rivers.
 In addition to being dangerous, most rental contracts include a clause that negates insurance benefits for persons violating these two spaces.
 During the rainy season (May to November), roads or bridges in the countryside might be affected by the weather; ask about local conditions before heading out.
 Read the fine print on your rental contract to see what exactly is covered – and what isn’t.

 • Gas it up.
 Check your rental papers before returning the car to the agency.
 On it you’ll find where the gas gauge was when you picked it up.
 You should make sure you return it with at least that level of gas or risk paying a hefty gasoline fee.

 • Direction in life.
-If you’re unsure about navigating a land with no street names, a GPS unit can make driving easier.
-Units are relatively inexpensive, and available at the rental agency.
+If you’re unsure about navigating a land with no street names, GPS can make driving easier.
+Units are relatively inexpensive and available at the rental agency.
 If you have a smartphone and a data connection, that will work, too.

 • Car phones.
-Many companies rent cellular phones for a small daily fee, plus a charge for minutes used.
 If you have an unblocked cell phone from your home country, you can buy an inexpensive chip from one of Costa Rica’s wireless providers.